codacy/codacy-ruff/docs/description/PTH210_invalid-pathlib-with-suffix.md

 ## What it does
-Checks for pathlib.Path.with_suffix() calls where the given suffix does not have a leading dot or the given suffix is a single dot ".".
+Checks for pathlib.Path.with_suffix() calls where the given suffix does not have a leading dot or the given suffix is a single dot "." and the
+Python version is less than 3.14.
 ## Why is this bad?
-Path.with_suffix() will raise an error at runtime if the given suffix is not prefixed with a dot or it is a single dot ".".
+Path.with_suffix() will raise an error at runtime if the given suffix is not prefixed with a dot or, in versions prior to Python 3.14, if it is a single dot ".".
 ## Example
 ```
+from pathlib import Path
+path = Path()
 path.with_suffix("py")
 ```
 ## Use instead:
 ```
+from pathlib import Path
+path = Path()
 path.with_suffix(".py")
 Known problems
 This rule is likely to have false negatives, as Ruff can only emit the